coleifer/peewee/docs/peewee/models.rst

     Tweet.create_table()

 .. note::
-    Strictly speaking, the explicit call to :py:meth:`~Database.connect` is not necessary, but it is good practice to be explicit about when you are opening and closing connections.
+    Strictly speaking, it is not necessary to call :py:meth:`~Database.connect` but it is good practice to be explicit.
+That way if something goes wrong, the error occurs at the connect step, rather than some arbitrary time later.

 Model instances
 ---------------

-Assuming you've created the tables and connected to the database, you are now free to create models and execute queries.

 Creating models in the interactive interpreter is a snap.

-1. Use the :py:meth:`Model.create` classmethod:
+You can use the :py:meth:`Model.create` classmethod:

     .. code-block:: python